March 8th. A big day in the world, yet what is it, exactly that we are celebrating?

 Is this anything you ever thought about?
 How do you celebrate women’s day?
 What tradition did you have in your own country?
 I would love to hear your story about it.

 What March 8th mean to you?
-Weakness and sensitivity, or strength?
+Weakness and sensitivity, the ability to be a mother, or the rights and duties they all have in the society?

 Happy International Women’s Day!